Ruy Lopez: Schliemann Defense

 TL;DR

-The Schliemann Defence answers the Ruy Lopez with the aggressive 3...f5, mirroring the King's Gambit a tempo down.
+The Schliemann Defense answers the Ruy Lopez with the aggressive 3...f5, mirroring the King's Gambit a tempo down.
 Black opens lines toward White's king and accepts structural concessions for piece activity.
 Surprisingly resilient under engine scrutiny and a great practical weapon.

 IM John Bartholomew